In a self-portrait series, Chinelle Rojas reclaims her identity

 “Being Caribbean, I didn’t grow up identifying as Black,” she shares.
 “I know it’s super weird because clearly I’m Black but I did not grow up identifying as Black.
 Later in my adulthood, I started embracing the fact…When America sees me, I’m Black so therefore I’m Black but Trinidadian if you want to get specific.”

 My Black Self was a public proclamation of accepting who she was—and how others might see her.
-Rojas, who had been practicing self-portraiture since the beginning of her career nearly 10 years ago, officially launched an Instagram account for the series at the end of 2019, which coincided with another embrace of her identity: The whole family moved to Trinidad, where Rojas created prolifically.
+Rojas, who had been practicing self-portraiture since the beginning of her nearly 10 years ago, officially launched an Instagram account for the series at of 2019, which coincided with another embrace of her identity: The whole family moved to Trinidad, where Rojas created prolifically.

 “I’m just more able to see that I am Black and Caribbean, Caribbean and Black,” she says.
 “I am Afro-Caribbean and it just reiterated that a little bit more to me.”